Contextual Embedding-based Clustering to Identify Topics for Healthcare Service Improvement: Methodology

 Patient comments are collected from a health system in Wisconsin, USA, through surveys.
 This feedback offers detailed insights into patient experiences.
 The surveys include feedback on various aspects, such as hospital stays, emergency department visits, clinic appointments, ambulatory surgery, outpatient services, and urgent care.
 A total of 439 patient comments were collected for analysis and testing.
 To filter complaint comments, the ‘Patient Experience and Quality’ team created a list of 202 specific keywords, referred to as “hot words”, including domain-specific terms related to medical procedures, patient safety, and service quality.
 The dataset is private and consists of short-text feedback, with a median word count of 14.

-To evaluate the robustness of our methodology, we also tested it on two additional public datasets: the Clickbait-title dataset \cite{chakraborty2016stop} and the 20Newsgroup dataset\cite{20NewsGroupDataset}.
-The Clickbait-title dataset is a short-text dataset comprising headlines categorized as clickbait or non-clickbait.
-We selected 10,000 samples from this dataset, with a median word count of 9, making it representative of short-text content.
-Additionally, to examine model performance on small short-text datasets, we extracted a subset of 500 samples (clickbait-title (500)).
-In contrast, the 20Newsgroup dataset consists of longer articles from 20 distinct topics.
-It is a widely used benchmark dataset for different natural language tasks.
-To standardize the data, we excluded the bottom and top 10\% of articles based on word count and retained 15,021 articles for evaluation and the median word count is 83.
-We also extracted a subset of 500 samples (20Newsgroup (500)) to explore small dataset scenarios in long-text settings.
+To evaluate the robustness of our methodology, we also tested it on two public datasets: the Clickbait-title dataset \cite{chakraborty2016stop} and the 20Newsgroup dataset \cite{20NewsGroupDataset}.
+The Clickbait-title dataset contains short headlines labeled as clickbait or non-clickbait.
+We selected 10,000 samples with a median word count of 9, and also created a smaller subset of 500 samples to evaluate performance on small short-text data.
+The 20Newsgroup dataset consists of longer articles across 20 distinct topics and is widely used for benchmarking NLP tasks.
+A 500-sample subset was extracted to simulate small long-text scenarios.
+These datasets allow for a comprehensive evaluation of topic modeling and clustering techniques across varying text lengths (short vs. long) and dataset sizes (large vs. small), providing insights into how different approaches perform under diverse conditions.